 Since passing my A licence, I have always wanted to ride a large adventure-style bike.
 Off-road style bikes often have high seat heights which make stopping tricky for the shorter-legged person.
 The Suzuki DL650 V-Strom is the perfect bike for dipping a toe into adventure bike riding.

 I know some manufacturers do smaller seats to accommodate for this but didn’t feel like jumping in at the deep end with a huge bike and no confidence.
-It was by chance that I was at an open day, testing the new GSXR250 (review here click here) when I mentioned that I had not tested an adventure style bike before.
+It was by chance that I was at a test day, riding the new GSXR250 when I mentioned that I had not tested an adventure style bike before.
 Instantly I was ushered towards the 2017 DL650.
 I was told to sit on it and check it out for size.

 It wasn’t too bad, and I was still tippy-toeing it which wasn’t very comfortable with such a weighty bike.
 I found the best course of action was just to put one foot down and lean the bike over slightly to be able to touch the floor.